QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 (Matthew 26:29, NIV [E])

-The Data Point [E]: The Source Code already contains a pattern of covenantal abstinence in the Nazirite vow (Numbers 6:3–5).
+The Data Point [E]: The Bible already contains a pattern of covenantal abstinence in the Nazirite vow (Numbers 6:3–5).

-The Table we set now is a "Beta Version" of the final feast.
-The repetition of the meal is a function of anticipation, not insufficiency.
+The Table we have now is a foretaste of the final feast.
+We repeat the meal because we are anticipating, not because the cross was insufficient.

 (Revelation 19:9, NIV [E])